-Off-site Campus, Asset & Collections Acquisition, Tokyo Office \$7 Million
+Off-site Campus, Acquisition & Renovations \$19 Million

-Portland Japanese Garden is currently in the process of acquiring a nearby site as a campus to serve as headquarters for The Japan Institute to accommodate expanding programs which exceed the capacity of Portland Japanese Garden's existing 12.5-acre garden and cultural village.
+In April 2022, Portland Japanese Garden acquired a nearby site as a campus to serve as headquarters for The Japan Institute to accommodate expanding programs which exceed the capacity of Portland Japanese Garden's existing 12.5-acre garden and cultural village.
 Already, demand for many of The Japan Institute's programs exceed capacity at Portland Japanese Garden's current campus.
 This demand is expected to continue to grow.